 The gross amount of cash distributions or property distributions (other than certain distributions, if any, of Masisa shares or ADSs distributed pro rata to all of Masisa's shareholders, including Holders of ADSs) with respect to Masisa shares or ADSs, to the extent paid out of current or accumulated earnings and profits of Masisa (as determined under U.S. federal income tax principles), including the net amount of the Chilean withholding tax withheld on the distribution (after taking into account the credit for Chilean corporate income tax (the "First Category Tax")), will be included as a dividend in the gross income of a U.S. Holder of Masisa shares or ADSs as ordinary income when the dividends are received by the Depositary or the Holder, as the case may be.
 Such distributions will not be eligible for the dividends received deduction generally allowed to corporations under the Internal Revenue Code.
-To the extent, if any, that the amount of any distribution by Masisa exceeds its current or accumulated earnings and profits as determined under U.S. federal income tax principles, such distribution will be treated first as a tax-free return of the U.S. Holder's adjusted tax basis in its shares or ADSs and, thereafter, as capital gain.
+To the extent, if any, that the amount of any distribution by Masisa exceeds its current or accumulated earnings and profits as determined under U.S. federal income tax principles, adjusted tax basis in its shares or ADSs and, thereafter, as capital gain.
 Masisa does not maintain calculations of its earnings and profits for U.S. federal income tax purposes.